jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

    extension into JupyterLab explicitly (similar to how was done in JupyterLab versions 1 and 2), which leads to a more optimal JupyterLab package.

-2. As we saw above, JupyterLab enables extensions to use objects provided by other extensions.
-If you want to provide an object to the JupyterLab system for other extensions to use, you will need to publish your JavaScript package to npm so other extensions can depend on it and import and require your token.
-For example, our extension above uses the ``ICommandPalette`` and ``ILayoutRestorer`` objects provided by some core extensions in JupyterLab.
-We were able to tell JupyterLab we required these objects by importing their tokens from the ``@jupyterlab/apputils`` and ``@jupyterlab/application`` npm packages and listing them in our plugin definition.
+2. As we saw above, JupyterLab enables extensions to use services provided by other extensions.
+For example, our extension above uses the ``ICommandPalette`` and ``ILayoutRestorer`` services provided by core extensions in JupyterLab.
+We were able to tell JupyterLab we required these services by importing their tokens from the ``@jupyterlab/apputils`` and ``@jupyterlab/application`` npm packages and listing them in our plugin definition.
+If you want to provide a service to the JupyterLab system for other extensions to use, you will need to publish your JavaScript package to npm so other extensions can depend on it and import and require your token.

 Learn more
 ----------